jancichocki/Module_21_Challenge/README.md

     }
 }
 ```
-## Conclusion: Integration of KaseiCoin and KaseiCoinCrowdsale
+Integration of KaseiCoin and KaseiCoinCrowdsale

 The `KaseiCoin.sol` and `KaseiCoinCrowdsale.sol` contracts collectively provide a robust framework for launching a new cryptocurrency and facilitating its initial distribution through a crowdsale.
 These contracts are essential for understanding the interplay between token creation and distribution mechanisms on the Ethereum blockchain.